rachelcoonley/Quick-Start-doc-tech-preview/README.md

 * Adding a Container through the Rancher UI

 ### Preparing a Linux Host
-Before you begin, you'll need a single Linux host with Docker v17.06 installed.
+On a single Linux host, you'll need to install a supported version of Docker:
+* Docker EE v17.06
+* Docker <version>
+* Docker <version>

 #### To Prepare a Linux Host:
 1. Prepare a Linux host with 64-bit Ubuntu 16.04, at least 4GB of memory, and a kernel of 3.10+.
-2. Install Docker v16.07 on the host.
+2. Install a supported version of Docker on the host.
 To install Docker on the server, follow the instructions from [Docker](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/).

 ### Launching Rancher Server
 It only takes one command and a few minutes to install and launch Rancher Server.
 Once installed, you can open a web browser to access the Rancher UI.